-Listen live on Newstalk ZB: Finance Minister Grant Robertson on his $12.1b coronavirus rescue package
+'There will inevitably be more cases': Govt may fast-track Budget to tackle coronavirus

+Finance Minister Grant Robertson say the Government may bring May's Budget forward to help with the fallout of the coronavirus pandemic.

-Finance Minister Grant Robertson is speaking to Mike Hosking on Newstalk ZB on the Government's unprecedented $12.1 billion coronavirus spending package.
+Roberton spoke to Newstalk ZB's Mike Hosking a day after announcing the Government's unprecedented $12.1 billion coronavirus spending package.

 The plan – "the most significant peace-time economic plan in modern New Zealand history" – has been almost universally welcomed.